 To start with, here it is evident that John has before him at least one of the synoptic gospels and is adding to what Matthew and Luke wrote, giving us important information on an important subject.
 While Jesus is the one who baptizes with the Holy Spirit, at his baptism it was the Holy Spirit who came from heaven and alighted upon Jesus, while the Father declared him to be his Son.
-I’ve already shown in other articles that Jesus as the Son of God means deity, and as we read through each of the gospels we see this doctrine being declared.
-Jesus did not become the Son of God at his baptism; he has always been the Son of God (Ps 2:7, 12; Heb 1:8-12).
+This declaration from heaven that Jesus is the Son of God was a declaration of his deity as well as a declaration that he was the Messiah who had been prophesied, and as we read through each of the gospels we see this doctrine being declared.
+Jesus did not become the Son of God at his baptism; he has always been the Son of God (Ps 2:7, 12).
 Although we’re told he was begotten by God, this does not mean he had a beginning, however far back in eternity that may have been.
 As God, he has always been God: “But unto the Son he saith, Thy throne, O God, is for ever and ever” (Heb 1:8).
 This is God speaking to and of his Son, Jesus (Heb 1:1).

 Jesus can forgive sin